turbot/steampipe-plugin-aws/docs/tables/aws_efs_file_system.md

 ```

-### List of file systems that DO NOT enforce encryption in transit
+### List file systems that do not enforce encryption in transit

 ```sql
 select